lionelmace/roks-3scale/README.md

 APIManager requires a wildcard DNS domain.
 We will use the ingress domain automatically created at the cluster provisioning time.

-1. Retrieve and set the value of the cluster ingress subdomain.
+1. Retrieve and store the value of the cluster ingress domain.

     ```sh
     export INGRESS_DOMAIN=$(ibmcloud ks cluster get -c $CLUSTER_NAME | grep "Ingress Subdomain" | awk '{print tolower($3)}')
     ```

-1. Verify the value you set
+1. Verify the value of the ingress domain.

+    ```sh
+    echo $INGRESS_DOMAIN
+    ```

+    It should look like this:

     ```sh
     echo $INGRESS_DOMAIN